Pouilly-Fuissé: In popular culture

+Minx, Season 1, Episode 4, "An exciting new chapter in the annals of erotica", Joyce goes to retrieve a drink for herself and the fireman who asks for a beer.
+She tells him to trust her because she has a nice Pouilly-Fuisse.

+In General Hospital Season 61 Episode 164 April 30th 2024 air date, Valentin and Anna are seen drinking a glass of Pouilly-Fuissé in the metro court.

 Other "Pouilly" wines

 The wines of Pouilly-Fuissé should not be confused with the Sauvignon blanc-based wines of Pouilly-Fumé and the Chasselas-based Pouilly-sur-Loire, both from the area around Pouilly-sur-Loire in the Loire Valley.